 What is Tenant Screening?

 Tenant screening is the act of evaluating prospective rental tenants based on a series of quantitative and qualitative factors.
 Screening is performed to assess the likelihood of a potential tenant to fulfill the terms of the lease agreement.
-The screening process culminates in an ultimate “Yes” or “No” decision to fully approve an applicant, approve the applicant conditionally (such as requiring an increased deposit or cosigner), or deny tenancy.
+The screening process culminates in an ultimate “Yes” or “No” decision to fully approve an applicant, approve the applicant conditionally (such as requiring an increased security deposit or cosigner), or deny tenancy.

-Commercial Tenant Screening Process
+How Long Does the Tenant Screening Process Take?